joyceliaoo/Bravo/README.md

 the recursive abstraction can

     determine the boolean value of the statement
-    "it is possible to get from a position with an additional step to the treasure"
+    "it is possible to get to the treasure from a position exactly one step away from current position"

 ## base case
 - the explorer is at the treasure